-The household items you use in your homemade plant food all have chemical elements.
+The household items you use all have chemical elements.
 Potassium, phosphorus, and nitrogen are the three main ones to keep in mind.
-In store-bought plant food, it measures these elements by the NPK balance.
+In store-bought plant food, store-bought food measures these elements by the NPK balance.
 N is for nitrogen, P is for phosphorus, and K is for potassium.

-Every element boosts different plant processes.
-Other elements you want to have in your homemade plant food are calcium and magnesium.
+Every element boosts different processes.
+Other elements you want to have are calcium and magnesium.
 Before you add anything, you want to test your plant’s soil so you don’t overload your plants.

 When your plant has a nutrient deficiency, it’ll show in some way.
-You can use these clues to alter your homemade plant food recipes to fill these gaps.
-The deficiencies and signs your plant has them include:
+Observe carefully to see what your plants need.
+You can use these clues to alter your recipes to fill these gaps.
+The deficiencies and signs your plants need certain nutrients include:

 - Calcium – A calcium-deficient plant will have yellow spots between the leaf veins, stunted growth, blossom end rot, and dying or weak stems.
-Adding crushed eggshells to your homemade plant food and putting it in the soil will address it.
+Adding crushed eggshells to the mix will address it.

 - Magnesium – A magnesium deficiency will give you plant’s leaves a marbled appearance or you’ll see yellowing on the leaf edges and along the veins.
-Adding epsom salts to the top of the soil and watering it can boost the magnesium levels.
+Adding epsom salts and watering it can boost the magnesium levels.

 - Nitrogen – Any plants that have a nitrogen deficiency can have stunted growth and pale green or yellow leaves.
-You can plant nitrogen-rich plants like peas or beans near your deficient plant, or you can add coffee grounds to the soil.
+You can grow nitrogen-rich plants like peas or beans near your deficient plant, or you can add coffee grounds.

 - Phosphorous – A deficiency with phosphorus usually has stunted growth, absent or small flowers, and darker leaf edges.
 Adding used fish tank water or bone meal directly to your plant’s soil can help boost these levels.

 - Potassium – Potassium-deficient plants are more prone to developing disease and dying from drought.
 Signs of this deficiency include yellow leaves, yellow or brown veins, and brown spots on the leaves.
-Burying banana peels an inch into your plant’s soil will deter aphids and slowly raise the potassium levels.
+Burying banana peels an inch will deter aphids and slowly raise the potassium levels.

-13 Homemade Plant Food Recipes You Can In Your Spare Time
+13 Recipes You Can Create In Your Spare Time

-Now that you know the different components your plant can have deficiencies in and what to look for, we’ll outline 13 easy homemade plant food recipes you can put together.
-Again, it’s a good idea to test your soil to be 100% sure that your plant needs more of one nutrient than the other to avoid harming them.
+Now that you know the different components your plants can have deficiencies in and what to look for, we’ll outline 13 easy recipes you can put together.
+Again, it’s a good idea to test your soil to be 100% sure that your plant need more of one nutrient than the other to avoid harming them.

 This simple test kit allows you to test your soil’s level of nitrogen, pH, potash, and phosphorus.
 It comes with indicator cards that will give you accurate measurements so you can adjust your homemade plant food’s nutrient levels to be the optimal range for your plant’s growth and health.